The Art of Demonstration

 originally printed Summer 1985

-Charles H. Kerr is excited to announce that in 2022 we will be publishing an updated and expanded version of The Art of Demonstration, a special comics issue of the radical journal Cultural Correspondence.
+Charles H. Kerr is excited to announce that we will be publishing an updated and expanded version of The Art of Demonstration, a special comics issue of the radical journal Cultural Correspondence.

 We wanted to make the original available for download in time for this summer’s protests, enjoy!